Ramjanict/Fullstack-Ecommerce-MERN-APP/README.md

 **[Live Preview](https://fullstack-ecommerce-mern-app-usvm.vercel.app)**

 ## **Contributing**
-If you'd like to contribute to gym class scheduling and membership management system, here are some guidelines:
+If you'd like to contribute to a fully functional electronic e-commerce website using the MERN stack, here are some guidelines:

 1. Fork the repository.
 2. Create a new branch for your changes.